 The Hours: Working in a kitchen is an intense experience.
 We work 6 days per week averaging 9 hours per day.
 The job is task-oriented; there are a finite amount of things that need to happen and the more efficiently everyone works, the faster that work gets done.
 As you get better at slicing and dicing, the number of hours required to get the job done decreases.

 The Benefits: Learn to cook some awesome culturally authentic food!
 Why is fettuccine Alfredo considered Argentinian?
 Find out if you work at our Spanish camp.
 Want to have some friends over, but can't afford to order pizza?
 After one summer, you will find cooking fun and easy!

 Make Lifelong Friends: When we ask returning staff members to explain the job to a first-year staff member, here’s what they say: “It’s hard work.
 It’s tiring.
 Some days can get pretty long.
 But the work is fun and the people I worked with made it fun and we accomplished so much together.”
 Bring your friends with you and work together!

 Enhance Your Transferrable and 21st Century Skills: Collaboration, problem solving, creativity, critical thinking: these are the things employers are looking for.
 Gain experience by working in the kitchen this summer.
 You are working with a small group of people (collaboration); figuring out how to slice, dice, cook and serve a meal for 250 people (critical thinking); problems will arise and they will need to be solved (problem solving); and you will be thinking of new ways to solve these problems because every meal is different and can’t be solved the same way (creativity).

 Other Questions?
-Call, text, email, tweet, morris code, whatever it takes and ask.
-We want to hear form you and make sure you have as much information as possible.
+Call, text, email, tweet, Morse code, whatever it takes and ask.
+We want to hear from you and make sure you have as much information as possible.